 - ServletRequest - public AsyncContext startAsync(ServletRequest req, ServletResponse res).
 This method puts the request into asynchronous mode and initializes it's AsyncContext with the given request and response objects and the time out returned by getAsyncTimeout.
 The ServletRequest and ServletResponse parameters MUST be either the same objects as were passed to the calling servlet's service, or the filter's doFilter method, or be subclasses of ServletRequestWrapper or ServletResponseWrapper classes that wrap them.
 A call to this method ensures that the response isn't committed when the application exits out of the service method.
-It is committed when AsyncContext.complete is called on the returned AsyncContext or the AsyncContext times out and there are no listeners associated to handle the time out.
+It is committed when AsyncContext times out and there are no listeners associated to handle the time out.
 The timer for async time outs will not start until the request and it's associated response have returned from the container.
 The AsyncContext could be used to write to the response from the async thread.
 It can also be used to just notify that the response is not closed and committed.